 - greater opportunities for connection, cooperation, and enjoyment;

-- a sense of wellbeing for a parent and teen with the motivation to engage and work hard to go along with it.
+- a sense of wellbeing and motivation to engage; and

 - develops a sense of safety, security, and a belief in self;

 - builds skills in self-awareness, self-management, social awareness, relationship skills, and responsible decision making; and

 This five-step process helps you and your teen cultivate effective listening skills, a critical life skill.
 The same process can be used to address other parenting issues as well (learn more about the process).

 These steps are done best when you and your child/teen are not tired or in a rush.